By Steve Beauregard

 3) Tram or promenade to Park MGM

 4) The long sidewalk in front of the resort, along City Center Place.

 First, (1) the tram to the Bellagio

 You’ll simply hop on the tram.
-As you may know, there is a tram stop at the south end of the resort, towards Monte Carlo, and one at Crystals next door, closer to the hotel’s registration desk.
+As you may know, there is a tram stop at the south end of the resort, towards Park MGM, and one at Crystals next door, closer to the hotel’s registration desk.
 At either one, take the northbound tram to the Bellagio.